mabbasi1543/todo-list/README.md

 # todo-list
-ToDo list website with categories and edits with time based filters
+ToDo list website with categories and edits with time-based filters

-goals:

 ## Goals

 - Get comfortable with webpack
 - TailwindCss
-- DOM manipulation only using JavaScript
+- DOM manipulation using JavaScript
 - LocalStorage
-- try to use OOP and SOLID and much as possible
+- Try to use OOP and SOLID as much as possible